AntonGomes/software-testing/test-plan.md

 ## Test Data

-Sufficient test data must be gathered to ensure rigorous testing.
-The test data will include a range of HTML files with the following features:
+Test data refers to the HTML files used in testing the HTML parser and to assess the accuracy of the LLM in retrieving CSS selectors.
+These two scenarios have different base and edge cases outlined below:

+**HTML Parsing Data**
+- `BASE_TILE_HTML`: A standard product tile page taken from asos.com. `<head>` tags contain the retailer name.
+Contains "malicious" scripts, Contains exactly 20 price elements.
+- `BASE_MAIN_HTML`: A standard main product page taken from asos.com. `<head>` tags contain the retailer name.
+Contains "malicious" scripts.
+Contains exactly 20 price elements.
-- `script` tags.
+- `NO_HEAD_HTML`: Does not contain `<head>` tags.
+- `EMPTY_HEAD_HTML`: `<head>` element is empty.
+- `NO_PRICE_HTML`: Contains no price elements.
-- Is abnormally long i.e. would breach the context window of the LLM.
+- `LONG_HTML`: A html file which is larger than the context window of the LLM.
-- Product(s) with price.
-- `head` tags which contain the retialer name of the site owner.
-- Represents a `"main"` product page.
-- Represents a `"tile"` product page.

-For each HTML file, the smallest `container` for the product(s) should be identified, as well as the smallest container for the product `image`, `description`, and `price`.
+**CSS Selector Identification Data**
+There should be 10 distinct data points of the form:
+- `llm_test_data/input/X_TILE_HTML`: A standard tile product page from an e-commerce site.
+- `llm_test_data/input/X_MAIN_HTML`: A standard main product page from an e-commerce site `X`.
+- `llm_test_data/output/X_SITE_SETTINGS`: The complete site settings for site `X` with the CSS selectors matching the largest possible container in each case.

 ## Strategy

 #### Unit Tests
-- Verify parsing logic returns valid CSS selectors for each product attribute (FR 1).
-- Validate schema errors for invalid site-settings (FR 2).
-- Confirm partial updates do not overwrite existing selectors (FR 3).
-- Confirm path parameters accept only valid values and instantiate correct classes/prompts (FR 4–7, FR 9).
+- Verify full input validation and check errors are handled gracefully (FR 2, FR 4, FR 6).
+- Verify site-settings are correctly updated when a CSS selector is identified (use mock LLM API) (FR 3).
+- Verify the correct LLM is instantiated according to `gpt-model`(FR 5).
+- Verify correct classes are instantiated according to `product-type`(FR 7).
+- Verify correct prompts are used according to endpoint and `product-type` (FR 9).
-- Ensure CleanHTML handles scripts, large HTML, price elements, and head tags properly (FR 10.1–10.4).
+- Ensure CleanHTML handles scripts, large HTML, price elements, and head tags properly (FR 10.1–10.4, SR 1).
-- Simulate LLM failures/timeouts and large or malformed HTML to check graceful error handling (RR 1.1, RR 1.2).
+- Simulate LLM failures/timeouts to check graceful error handling using a mock (RR 1.1).
+- Check for graceful error handling if the LLM is passes invalid HTML (RR 1.2).
+- Check excessively large HTML files are properly truncated (RR 1.2).
+- Verify graceful error handling if the LLM is unable to detect a CSS selector (RR 2).
-- Verify partial site-settings updates if some extraction steps fail (RR 3).
+- Verify site-settings remain unchanged if a CSS-selector fails to be identified.

 #### Integration Tests

 - Combine CleanHTML output with LLM prompts to confirm correct data flow (FR 1, FR 9).
 - Check that updated site-settings data persists across multiple endpoints (FR 2, FR 3).
-- Validate concurrency on a small scale, ensuring correct handling of simultaneous requests (PR 2).

 #### System Tests

-- End-to-end scenarios where HTML is submitted, the LLM is invoked, and site-settings are updated (FR 1–10).
-- Check overall performance for short-to-moderate HTML (PR 1).
-- Confirm security constraints: input validation for malicious HTML, environment variable usage for OpenAI API keys, and no secret data leakage (SR 1, SR 2).
+- Measure accuracy rate of the full system when tested on each example html file.
+Present accuracy results by product type and product information type. (e.g. Main-images: 95%, Tile-price: 85%)
+	A CSS-selector is considered accurate if the container it identifies is equal to or contained within the container identified by the given site-settings "solution".
 #### Performance and Stress Tests

-- **Load Testing (PR 1, PR 2)**
-	- Measure average/peak response times under normal and concurrent load.
-	- Identify bottlenecks in `CleanHTML` or LLM calls.
-- **Stress Testing (RR 1.2)**
-	- Push beyond typical concurrency or HTML size to observe system failure modes and error responses.
+- Test API response time for each endpoint and each product type.
+Use mock LLM API, adding the given standard response time of the actual LLM API to auto-site-setting's response time (PR 1).
+- Verify API response time remains within 10 seconds under concurrency levels 5, 10, 15.
+Use mock LLM API (PR 2).
+- Confirm rate limiting is in place (SR 3).

 ## Risk Analysis

 - If the OpenAI API changes, breaks, or experiences downtime, tests may fail or become irrelevant.
 	  *Mitigation*: Use mock services to replicate responses and reduce dependency on real endpoints.
-- Highly variable or large HTML inputs might exceed time or token limits.
-	  *Mitigation*: Include edge-case HTML samples.
 - If new attack vectors emerge (e.g., advanced script injections), current sanitisation might be insufficient.
 	  *Mitigation*: Periodic security reviews and updated sanitisation checks within the test suite.